Joefb/free-coding-bootcamp/README.md

 Free Coding Bootcamp is premium coding bootamp with live classes Monday to Friday!

-Here are some great qualities of Free Coding Bootcamp.
+Here are some great qualities of Free Coding Bootcamp:
 * Taught by a Qualified Instructor
 * Full-Stack Web Development Curriculum
 * Amazing Support